mniemcewicz/flotiq-nextjs-blog-starter/README.md

    You can now easily manage your content using [Flotiq editor](https://editor.flotiq.com)

-   _Note: If you are using `FlotiqApi` generated from `flotiq-codegen-ts` remember to rerun `npx flotiq-codegen-ts generate --compiled-js` command after changes (additions or edits) to the `content type definitions` in your Flotiq_
+   _Note: If you make any changes (additions or deletions) to the content type definitions in your Flotiq account, you will need to rerun the `flotiq-api-typegen` command.
+   If you are making changes during development, you can use `--watch` option, which will regenerate types for you, every time you change content type definition._

 ## Deploy